jdevoo/gen/README.md

 Parameterize prompts
 `gen -p a=1 -p b=2 "complete this sentence: replace {a} apple with {a} banana and {b} oranges for a good ..."`

-Set a system instruction from stdin and prompt from argument `echo "you understand english but always reply in french" | gen -s ten names for flowers`
+Set a system instruction from stdin and prompt from argument
+`echo "you understand english but always reply in french" | gen -s ten names for flowers`

-Set a system instruction from file option and prompt from argument `gen -s -f french.prompt ten names for flowers"`
+Set a system instruction from file option and prompt from argument
+`gen -s -f french.prompt ten names for flowers"`

 Set a system instruction from argument and enter chat
-`gen -s you understand english but always answer in German`
+`gen -c -s you understand english but always answer in German`

 Attach a file to the prompt and return total token count
 `gen -t -f ../twitter/img/123497680.jpg is this picture showing a face or a logo?`